 And it was safe.
 For all of them.
 A moment out of time to escape all the things they'd lost.
 One night to tell a woman they might never see again how much they missed her.
 How much they loved her.
 To thank her for keeping their son safe, for sharing that with them.

-The three of them were in the bedroom then and he didn't remember how they got there.
+But the moment didn't end and the three of them were in the bedroom and he didn't remember how they got there.
 Clothes were coming off and hands were touching places they should never have gone.
 And then they were on the bed and his lips were on Kira's or on Keiko's, at times he didn't know which.
 And he didn't care.

-He reached across Kira, took Keiko's hand.
+He reached across Kira and took Keiko's hand.
 She stared down at his hand, then looked up at him.
 He could read the shock in her eyes, muddied by the lingering bliss of lovemaking more intense than the two of them had known in a long time.

 And he knew at that moment that nothing would ever be the same again.